 The mission of the Circle Square Commons Farmers Market is to provide a wonderful selection of fresh seasonal produce from local growers as well as baked goods, plants, hand-made soaps and more.
 By doing this, we are helping to bridge the gap between the consumer and the farmer.

 This market seeks to educate consumers on the social, economic and environmental benefits of buying quality locally grown food while also contributing to the health of our residents and visitors.
 Agriculture producers will find a supportive direct-marketing outlet for the sale of their goods with hopes to create and/or enhance the economic strength of farmers.
 Furthermore, this market enhances the quality of life in the Ocala area by providing a community activity, which generates local pride and opportunity for social gathering.

-2. Hours of Operation: Every Thursday from 9:00 a.m. to 1:00 p.m. year ‘round.
+2. Hours of Operation: Every Thursday (except major holidays), from 9 am to 1 pm (weather permitting).
 Set-up starts 1 hour before opening time and tear down is complete within 1 hour after closing.
-All vendors must remain set up until at least 12pm unless it is an emergency.
+All vendors must remain set up until at least noon unless it is an emergency.

 3. Vendor Eligibility: In order to sell at the Circle Square Commons Farmers Market, all vendors must obtain membership with the Circle Square Commons Farmer’s Market by adhering to all rules set forth below:

 A Grower/Producer is defined as the actual grower and owner of the crop.
 The agriculture product has been raised or prepared by the grower/producer, members of the family or employees.
 The producer must be the person responsible for all operations relating to production of that product including: furnishing the land (outright ownership or lease or rental agreement), financing, furnishing the equipment (owned, leased or custom harvested), seed bed preparation, fertilization, planting, cultivation, irrigation, pest control, harvest, etc.